What Is The Difference Between Send And Sent

 Scientific Explanation: Why Verb Forms Matter

 From a linguistic standpoint, verb tense signals temporal deixis—the way language points to time.
-So the brain processes send (present) as an ongoing or future action, while sent signals a completed event.
-This distinction helps listeners infer when something happened, which is crucial for coherence in conversation.
-Beyond that, the use of perfect tenses (have sent) adds a layer of aspect that highlights relevance to the present moment, a nuance that sent alone cannot convey.
+Now, the brain processes send (present) as an ongoing or future action, while sent signals a completed event.
+Worth adding: this distinction helps listeners infer when something happened, which is crucial for coherence in conversation.
+Also worth noting, the use of perfect tenses (have sent) adds a layer of aspect that highlights relevance to the present moment, a nuance that sent alone cannot convey.

 Common Mistakes and How to Avoid Them